stakater/kubestackplus-docs/content/about/cloud-providers/ict.md

 If you are an existing ICT Cloud customer, email [`sales@stakater.com`](mailto:sales@stakater.com) to get a quote for SAAP in your account.

-If you would like to become a ICT Cloud customer, sign up for one of their clouds and email [`sales@stakater.com`](mailto:sales@stakater.com) to get a quote for SAAP.
+If you would like to become an ICT Cloud customer, sign up for one of their clouds and email [`sales@stakater.com`](mailto:sales@stakater.com) to get a quote for SAAP.